Dataprove/Dataprovetool/README.md

 **HOW TO RUN:**
 - DataProVe requires Python 3.8 or newer to run correctly.
-- To run it, just double click on the file (Windows OS) or use the command <b>python DataProVe-vx.y.z.pyc </b>
+- To run it, just double click on the file (Windows OS) or use the command
+  - <b>python DataProVe-vx.y.z.pyc </b> for the pyc file, or
+  - <b>python DataProVe-prototype.py </b> for running directly from the source file.
 - The user manual contains detailed user manual and a wide range of examples (including GUI-based examples and Text Mode examples).

 **SUPPORTED OPERATING SYSTEMS:**